They’ve impressed all the right people and aced the interview process. They’ve accepted your job offer and are ready to report for duty.

 There isn’t a ton of data floating around on ghosting.
 But there are certainly enough horror stories to give most employers pause when they think they’ve made the perfect hire.

-And there will be more, says Kate Jackson, co-leader of the executive search practice at the Institute for Corporate Productivity (i4cp).
+And there will be more, says Kate Jackson, co-leader of the HR executive search firm at the Institute for Corporate Productivity (i4cp).

 Naturally, this new reality means that some applicants might feel like a better offer could be just around the corner, and they feel emboldened to leave you out to dry.
 Or, in some cases, your dream candidate might just want to get a salary bump from their current company and view your offer as leverage to that end.